Codrineye/Codrineye-s-TPT2-Compendium/FAQ/Tutorials/Headquarters/Facility AI/AI Functions.md

 stop(script_name) `[basic: stop type: string]`<br>
 Stops the execution of all scripts and script instances which are named `script_name`.<br>
 This action also clears the execution stack, which is what makes systems such as budget_exec work.

+### UI

+These can be used anywhere, like the [General purpose](#general-purpose) actions, but specialized for user interface.

+These are for managing the user interface.<br>
+canvas specific actions require the boots.dos ingame software to be unlocked and installed.

 canvas.rect(where, size, color) `[canvas: draw rect type: vector(2d), type: vector(2d), type: string]`<br>
 Function that's added by the software boots.d0s, which lets you draw on the canvas.<br>